umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index.md

 Now that we have created a group we can start adding properties.
 Let's add a Rich Text editor to the Content group.

 Click the __Add property__ link in the Content group.
 This opens the property settings dialog.
-Here you can set the metadata for each property (name, alias, description), choose which data type/property editor to use, and add validation if needed.
+Here you can set the metadata for each property (name, alias, description), choose which Data Type/property editor to use, and add validation if needed.

 Give the property a name, the name will be shown to the editor to make it relevant and understandable.
 Notice the alias is automatically generated based on the name.
 We'll name this "Body Text".